IRS Forms

 Adjustment Codes That Actually Matter In Reviews

 The most common cases are wash sales and basis corrections.
 The IRS explains how to show a wash sale on Form 8949, including code W and entering the disallowed loss as a positive number in column (g).
-If a broker reported basis but it is wrong, use code T and enter the net adjustment.
-If basis was not reported at all, place the sale in box B or E and provide your support in column (e).
+If a broker reported basis but it is wrong, leave the broker‑reported basis in column (e) as filed and use code T in column (f) with the net adjustment in column (g).
+Overwriting column (e) creates a mismatch against the 1099 the broker sent the IRS.
+If basis was not reported at all, place the sale in box B or E for 1099‑B items (or box H or K for 1099‑DA digital assets) and provide your support in column (e).

 Wash Sale, What To Do And What To Watch